 - 1 halved cucumber without seeds and preferably sliced diagonally

-3. Next, grab a decent-sized non-stick frying pan and heat up about 2 tablespoons of olive oil.
+Step 3: Next, grab a decent-sized non-stick frying pan and heat up about 2 tablespoons of olive oil.
 While the pan is heating up, mix the beaten eggs with the fried lardons snipped chives.
 Add some ground pepper for seasoning.
 Then, pour this mixture into the frying pan and cook over low heat until the omelet is nearly set.
 Next, lay the brie on top.
-Grill until it’s all set and has a beautiful golden color.
+Broil or simply cover everything until it's all set and has a beautiful golden color.
 Remove the omelet from the pan and cut into gorgeous wedges upon serving.

-4. Now, until the quail eggs omelet wedges cool down, prepare the summer salad.
-Grab some olive oil, vinegar, mustard, and seasoning and put everything in a bowl.
+Step 4: Now, until the quail eggs omelet wedges cool down, prepare the summer salad.
+Grab some olive oil, lemon, mustard, and seasoning and put everything in a bowl.
 Toss in the cucumber and radishes.
-Add some salt, pepper and lemon juice and mix everything.
+Add some salt, pepper, and lemon juice and mix everything.
 Serve this refreshing summer salad alongside the almost-warm omelet wedges.